AnyunChatterjee/web/README.md

 one 78 kilobyte jpg file

-17 megabytes of statically linked pdfs
+17 megabytes of statically linked pdfs (my cv, teaching statement, collateral from research projects, and syllabi for courses i've taught)